Eye Spy (Agents of S.H.I.E.L.D.): Broadcast

 "Eye Spy" was first aired in the United States on ABC on October 15, 2013, after first screening early at the New York Comic Con on October 12, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on October 18, 2013.
 It premiered on the Seven Network in Australia on October 16, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.

 Reception

 Ratings

 In the United States the episode received a 2.8/8 percent share among adults between the ages of 18 and 49, meaning that it was seen by 2.8 percent of all households, and 8 percent of all of those watching television at the time of the broadcast.
 It was watched by 7.85 million viewers.
 The Canadian broadcast gained 1.78 million viewers, the third highest for that day and the eleventh highest for the week.
 The United Kingdom premiere had 2.38 million viewers and in Australia, the premiere had 1.05 million viewers, including 0.9 million timeshifted viewers.
 Within a week of its release, the episode was watched by 11.60 million U.S. viewers, above the season average of 8.31.